aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/iconset/_index.md

 ```

-the flag indicating whether to reverses the default order of the icons in this icon set.
+Gets the flag indicating whether to reverses the default order of the icons in this icon set.
 Default value is false.

 **Returns:**
 boolean